Kickapoo Valley Forest School

 • Child-inspired, child-directed documentation of gained skills and concepts that guide the teacher in scaffolding next learning challenge

-• Place-based education with the Wisconsin Standards for Environmental Literacy and Sustainability at its Core.
+• Place-based education with the Wisconsin Standards for Environmental Literacy and Sustainability at its core.

 Fall Image

-Our school day will be held by predictable routines and expectations with substantial time built into the schedule for child-directed play, work and exploration.
+Our school day is held by predictable routines and expectations with substantial time built into the schedule for child-directed play, work and exploration.
 Our education philosophy is rooted in belief that child development is at its best when the whole child is honored, and that ‘play’ in a rich environment is the true work of the child.

 To this end our curriculum is designed to meet the mental, physical, intellectual, social, and emotional needs of the young child.
 We also recognize that children are individuals whose interests, capacities and gifts demand that our teaching style and environment be accessible from many different points and levels of ability.
 Additionally, as humans we thrive in environments full of love, inspiration, wonder, connection and beauty.